josuah/monocle-micropython-docs/source/firmware_python_api/machine.rst

    Controlling feeds from the camera.

-   .. py:method:: capture(url) 🟠
+   .. py:method:: capture() 🟠

-      :param: url
+      Sends the last captured image over Bluetooth

-      Sends the last captured image over WiFi to the given URL.
-If no URL is provided, the image is sent over bluetooth
+   .. py:method:: stream() 🟠

-   .. py:method:: stream(url) 🟠
+      Starts streaming images over Bluetooth.

-      Starts streaming images over WiFi to the given URL.
-If no URL is provided, the images are sent over bluetooth
+      Because Bluetooth is involved, this will have a low frame rate.

    .. py:method:: stop() 🟠